w3c/wai-media-guide/av-content.md

 Specifically, make the background sounds at least 20 decibels lower than the foreground speech content (with the exception of occasional sounds that last for only one or two seconds).

+Avoid sounds that can be distracting or irritating, such as some high pitches and repeating patterns.

 <span style="color:#585858; font-style:italic;">More information is in [Understanding Success Criterion 1.4.7: Low or No Background Audio (AAA)](https://www.w3.org/WAI/WCAG21/Understanding/low-or-no-background-audio.html).</span>

 ### Speak clearly – _speakers_